About the author

-Stephanie is new to the Criminal Behaviours team and has qualifications in Criminology along with a M.Sc in International Criminal Law and Security.
+Stephanie is a vital part of the Criminal Behaviours research team and has qualifications in Criminology along with a M.Sc in International Criminal Law and Security.

 Stephanie is very passionate about her work she also writes about her experiences and research in her own blog to see more of Stephanie's work please visit - https://flowervioletblog.wordpress.com